 3 The balance of the effects

-3.1 Now, (read this carefully) during circling flight in a wind, IF the rate of change of airspeed due to the changing ground-speed component K is exactly equal and opposite to the rate of change of airspeed due to the changing head/tailwind component H, then the rate of change of airspeed will be zero and airspeed Va will be constant.
+3.1 Now, (read this carefully) during circling flight in a wind, IF the rate of change of ground-speed component K is exactly equal and opposite to the rate of change of head/tailwind component H, then the rate of change of airspeed will be zero and airspeed Va will be constant.
 (Complicated, isn’t it?)
 In Figure 2 you can see that as the aircraft turns right (downwind) the wind-angle y increases, component H (red) reduces and component K (green) increases as ground-speed increases.
 But are their rates exactly equal and opposite?
 It turns out they are not.
 Read on.